Corporate and technical writing, marketing material

 ....Manager of Health and Safety for a large mine

 It took months.
 The system covered everything from safety goggles to spectacular disasters.
-We made the course clear, memorable and -- where suitable -- entertaining.
+I made the course clear, memorable and -- where suitable -- entertaining.

 YumWe're going to send a Christmas hamper to our employees.
 There's a little card that goes with it, and we need some wording that will sound OK for everyone.